 #1 If the heater is inside, keep the oil outside, or visa versa, this well stop the oil from heating up, therefore making it more stable, just watch out for the sunshine even that will alter the flow rate.
 So best situation is heater outside, oil inside.

-This tends to occurs more with the gravity fed type heaters, as oil heats up and cools can be tricky stuff to control.
+This tends to occurs more with the gravity fed type heaters, as oil heats up the flow can double.

 The only way to control oil flow is to pump it, this keeps the heater at a set temperature and very stable.